dennisdoomen/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.4.
 How do you get started?

 - Ask all developers to carefully read this document at least once.
 This will give them a sense of the kind of guidelines the document contains.
-- Make sure there are always a few hard copies of the [Quick Reference](http://www.csharpcodingguidelines.com/) close at hand.
+- Make sure there are always a few hard copies of the [Cheat Sheet](https://github.com/dennisdoomen/CSharpGuidelines/releases/latest) close at hand.
-- Include the most critical coding guidelines on your [Project Checklist](http://www.continuousimprover.com/2010/03/alm-practices-5-checklists.html) and verify the remainder as part of your [Peer Review](http://www.dennisdoomen.net/2010/02/tfs-development-practices-part-2-peer.html).
+- Include the most critical coding guidelines on your [Project Checklist](https://www.continuousimprover.com/2010/03/alm-practices-5-checklists.html) and verify the remainder as part of your [Peer Review](https://www.continuousimprover.com/2010/02/tfs-development-practices-part-2-peer.html).
 - Consider forking the [original sources](https://github.com/dennisdoomen/csharpguidelines) on [GitHub](https://github.com/) and create your own [internal](https://github.com/dennisdoomen/csharpguidelines/blob/master/LICENSE.md) version of the document.
 - Decide which CA rules are applicable for your project and store these somewhere, such as your source control system, or create a custom Visual Studio Rule Set.
-The [companion site](http://www.csharpcodingguidelines.com/) offers rule sets for both line-of-business applications and more generic code bases, like frameworks and class libraries.
 - Add a custom [Code Analysis Dictionary](http://msdn.microsoft.com/en-us/library/bb514188.aspx) containing your domain or company-specific terms, names and concepts.
 If you don't, Static Analysis will report warnings for (parts of) phrases that are not in its internal dictionary.
 - Configure Visual Studio to verify the selected CA rules as part of the Release build.
 Then they won't interfere with normal developing and debugging activities, but still can be run by switching to the Release configuration.
 - Add an item to your project checklist to make sure all new code is verified against CA violations, or use something like [Check-in Policy](http://msdn.microsoft.com/en-us/library/ms182075(v=vs.110).aspx) or a [Git commit hook](http://git-scm.com/book/en/Customizing-Git-Git-Hooks) to prevent any code from violating CA rules at all.